MiguelCastillo/babel-bits/README.md

 ### Options

 are forwarded right to [babel](https://babeljs.io/).
-Take a look at all available [options](https://babeljs.io/docs/usage/options/) to fine tune babel. *bit imports will automatically handle `filename`.*
+Take a look at all available [options](https://babeljs.io/docs/usage/options/) to fine tune babel.

 > babel-bits configures `es2015` and `react` presets.
 Feel free to provide your own.